 July 11, 2018

 This week, droves of sugar-fuelled and adrenaline-hungry visitors will be at the Calgary Stampede.
-But few are aware of the vital cultural history the Stampede holds, specifically within the Indian Village.
+But few are aware of the vital cultural history the Stampede holds, specifically within the Elbow River Camp.

-To dig deeper, UCalgary connected with its new traditional knowledge keeper in residence, Piikani Elder Reg Crowshoe, whose family has participated in the Indian Village since it started in 1912.
+To dig deeper, UCalgary connected with its traditional knowledge keeper Piikani Elder Reg Crowshoe, whose family has participated in the camp since it started in 1912.

 An oppressive past